 The screen on D5300 is slightly larger, 3,2″ (720 x 480 resolution) compared to D5200’s 3″ screen.

-To an average person, this difference isn’t noticeable, however this is what allowed for the 3:2 aspect ratio to happen.
-Simply speaking, this allows to “stretch” the image on the whole screen.
+To an average person, this difference isn’t noticeable, however, this is what allowed for the 3:2 aspect ratio to happen.
+Simply speaking, this allows you to “stretch” the image on the whole screen.